aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/open-files/different-ways-to-open-files/_index.md

 const samplePath = path.join(dataDir, sampleFile);

 // Create a sample workbook
-// and put some data in first cell of all 3 sheets const createWorkbook = new AsposeCells.Workbook();
+// and put some data in the first cell of all 3 sheets const createWorkbook = new AsposeCells.Workbook();
 createWorkbook.getWorksheets().get("Sheet1").getCells().get("A1").putValue("Aspose");
 createWorkbook.getWorksheets().add("Sheet2").getCells().get("A1").putValue("Aspose");